mlgill/ODSC_East_2017_PythonNLP/README.md

     conda install -y -c conda-forge textblob
     pip install pyldavis
     ```
-    Conda packages for the final two libraries (lda and pyLDAvis) have been built for Mac and Linux.
-If Windows is being used, they can be installed with `pip` instead.
+    Packages can also installed with `pip` the conda installation does not work.

 3. Download the corpora associated with nltk using the following command from a terminal:
     ```console